top of page

 A warm hello,

-I am Kerry, a fully qualified psychotherapist (BACP accredited) and owner of the private practice Pharos Counselling & Psychotherapy.
+I'm Kerry, a fully qualified psychotherapist (BACP accredited) and owner of the therapy practice Pharos Counselling & Psychotherapy.

 Some of the difficulties I have worked with include: depression, anxiety, stress, self-harm, eating disorders, trauma, abuse, bereavement, relationship struggles, low self-esteem and phobias.